Data Protection and Privacy Notice

 If we do, you can expect a similar degree of protection in respect of your personal information.

 “Third-parties” includes third-party service providers (including contractors, consultants, designated agents) and other entities within the Association.
-The following activities are carried out by third-party service providers: payroll, employee and member benefits provision and administration, IT services and recruitment services.
+The following activities are carried out by third-party service providers: member benefits provision and administration, third-party service providers in partnership with the NTIA.

 We have put in place measures to protect the security of your information, for example to backup and protect the integrity of our electronic communications and data storage systems.
 Details of these measures are available upon request.